ZakKemble/avrdude/Readme.md

 http://savannah.nongnu.org/projects/avrdude

 AVRDUDE with some modifications for custom non-standard baud rates on Linux (as long as the hardware supports it).
+Slight issue though - bytes start being dropped if they're not read fast enough, even if they're only being sent in chunks of 128.
+Stay below 230400 baud.
+If you really want super fast uploading then you'll have to disable verification (-V).

-Custom bauds already work on Windows.
+Custom bauds already work on Windows and has no problems with fast baud rates.

 ## Compiling
 ### Requirements: